crazyyuan/ethpanda-nft-contract/README.md

 npm run deploy:sepolia
 ```

-This deploys the `EthereumOfMemoryNFT` contract and outputs the contract address.
+This deploys the `MemoryOfEthereumNFT` contract and outputs the contract address.

 ### 2. Create First Token